 Cleaning your Blackstone griddle is a simple task.
 However, it’s essential to do it now and then to maintain the quality of your food.

 I recommend cleaning your Blackstone griddle after each use.
-This helps keep the griddle in good shape and prevents any rust from building up on the entire cooking surface.
+This helps keep the griddle in good shape and prevents rust from building up on the entire cooking surface.

 What to use to clean a Blackstone griddle?